al-c95/IoTWeatherStation/detailed_design.md

 ```

 ### Current conditions endpoint
-REQ-DX - The UI will be able to retrieve current weather conditions from the weather-core service via the following Server-Sent Events endpoint:
+REQ-DX - The UI will be able to obtain current weather conditions from the weather-core service via the following Server-Sent Events endpoint:

 GET /update-events-sse